Breeder: About

 A breeder can breed purebred pets such as cats or dogs, livestock such as cattle or horses, and may show their animals professionally in assorted forms of competitions.
 In these specific instances, the breeder strives to meet standards in each animal set out by organizations.
 A breeder may also assist with breeding animals in the zoo.
 In other cases, a breeder can be referred to an animal scientist who has the capabilities of developing more efficient ways to produce the meat and other animal products humans eat.

 Earnings as a breeder vary widely because of the various types of work involved in the job title.
-Even in breeding small domestic animals, the earning differ.
+Even in breeding small domestic animals, the earnings differ.
 It mostly depends on the type of animal being bred and whether or not the breeder has a reputation of breeding champions.
 The US Bureau of Labor Statistics reports that large animal breeders that work as veterinarians earned a median annual income of $61,029 in 2006.
 The other individuals employed in the field of animal science earned $47,800.